cylin577/PIvot/README.md

-# SHPi
+# PIvot

-A variant of Raspberry Pi OS Lite that is for self-hosters
+A RPi OS variant for self-hosters